darrenburns/TeamProject3/README.md

 ============
 Before doing anything you need a local copy of the repository:
 `git clone <<clone URL>>`
+*Note*: If you're using a lab machine, you need to clone using SSH or you'll get an error.

 Then the most common workflow looks something like: